Elevator Fun Facts

 Many people are familiar with Elisha Otis as the inventor of the modern elevator, but the history of vertical transportation goes back over a millennium.

-• 1857 The world’s first success passenger elevator is designed by Elisha Otis in the E.V.
+- 1857 The world’s first successful passenger elevator is designed by Elisha Otis in the E.V.
 Haughwout Building in NYC.
 It was a steam powered hydraulic lift that cost $300.

 Elevator Record Books